-The release site will be visited by trained laboratory personnel who are working on the project at no less than weekly intervals.
-Visits will usually occur more frequently.
+The release site will be visited by trained personnel who are working on the project at approximately weekly intervals from planting to harvest in each year of the trial.
 Any unexpected occurrences that could potentially result in adverse environmental effects or the possibility of adverse effects on human health will be notified to the national inspectorate immediately.
 Should the need arise to terminate the release at any point the emergency plans detailed below will be followed.